Sunnidhya/A-novel-Transformer-based-E-Commerce-Recommendation-System/README.md

 <h4>This was part of our final Major Project for the Course AI-705(Recommendation Systems)</h4>

-<h6>We present to you our context-aware product recommendation system solution which
+<p>We present to you our context-aware product recommendation system solution which
 redefines the capabilities of traditional systems by enhancing  contextual relevance.
 Unlike conventional systems that require users to enter specific product queries to retrieve search results confined to a particular type, our approach allows users to